 We brought on pioneering generative artist Joshua Davis to bring the breath life into code.
 I collaborated with him to apply the colors and motion devised in the states chart to a live XML feed that ran from the Watson servers to our installation on stage.
 The code interpreted game states, confidence levels, and answers as colors, shapes, and speed.

 Connected to a live feed from the actual Watson computers, the Watson Avatar stood behind the podium between the two best Jeopardy players in the world: Ken Jennings and Brad Rutter.

 In addition to designing the Avatar, we created a multi-part documentary series called 'What is Watson?' that educated people about the science and the people behind Watson.
 The videos lived online and also ran during the Jeopardy broadcast.

-Here we went over the complexities of designing an avatar for a room full of servers.
+The Face of Watson covered the complexities of designing an avatar for a room full of servers.

 In the final days before the match, we followed the Watson researchers as they prepped for the big day.

 Our last film discussed the science of the match and what IBM sees for the future of Watson.

 People loved Watson.
 The general public began to root for the machine, friendly parodies of Watson began to pop up on late night shows and on the web.
 The avatar is still in use today as the face of the Watson supercomputer as it goes on to solve real world problems for IBM.